48" scapes - 4.5" flower - 5 branches - 30 buds - Midseason - Dormant

 Mount Doom is very fertile both ways and I have produced many seedlings from it.
 The numerous pods have dark pigmentation and the scapes have mild dark pigmentation - just a flush where the sun hits the scapes, and not full dark scapes.
 I have gotten some seedlings with dark scapes from self pollinating Mount Doom and I think its potential for dark scape breeding is also an interesting and worthy direction to pursue.
 I have since made many crosses in this direction, but have not seen flowers from those seedlings yet.

 Mount Doom shows moderate rust resistance, but its moderate level has been very consistent over the five years of my rust screening project.
 The seedlings are variable for rust resistance, except when Mount Doom is bred to very resistant cultivars that have shown breeding value for rust.
-In such instances, Mount Doom has thrown a good level of rust resistant seedlings.
+In such instances, Mount Doom has thrown a few rust resistant seedlings.